devi-prasad/fast-track-c/readme.md

 1. C offers very little in terms of type safety.
 This is intensional in its design.
 C is extremely permissive in mixing values of different types.
 Typecasting, for example, can give rise to dumb but hard to locate bugs.
-Treating pointers as raw addresses that may be typecast to "pint to" arbitrary typed-values imparts great flexibility and power to programmers while also making it extremely easy to cause dreaded buffer overflows and numerous other security vulnerabilities.
+Treating pointers as raw addresses imparts great power to programmers.
+However, with such flecibility, it is extremely easy to create dreaded security vulnerabilities (think of buffer overflows).
 Pointers in C language were called out as a "step backward in computer science" by a renowned computer scietist.

 2. Manual memory management is tricky to get right.
 A programmer needs to take extreme care while maanaging heap allocared memory.
 If one is not cautious,